lumi-ai-factory/data_management/content/index.md

 > You do not need expertise in research data management to complete this course.
 The focus is on practical approaches that help organizations develop scalable, trustworthy AI and data-driven services.

+© 2026 LUMI AI Factory.
+This work is licensed under a [Creative Commons Attribution 4.0 International - CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/)

 # LUMI AIF Learning Template